Frequently asked questions

-A preliminary evaluation will be provided online within 7 working days.
+A preliminary evaluation will be provided online within 7 working days from the confirmation of application fee payment.
 Preliminary evaluations informs candidates about their eligibility to continue with the application process.
 Candidates who have passed a preliminary evaluation will be presented to the School's admission committee.

 As admission tests take place throughout the admission period, we make offers on rolling bases.
 However, final admission results will be announced latest on the 1st of June.

 Ranking view is not visible for candidates.
 We kindly suggest not to take your position in the ranking list too seriously.
 Your position in the ranking can change every day accordingly to the new added and dropped candidates.
 If you have a chance for full tuition fee waiver scholarship, we will definitely inform you.